vakandrii/mnist-fashion-classification/README.md

 ## Project Structure
 The project is organized as follows:
-- `data.csv`: Dataset in csv format
+- `train.csv`: Dataset in csv format
 - `README.md`: This file providing an overview of the project (You are reading it right now!).
 - `mnist_fashion.ipynb`: Jupyter Notebook containing the code for data preprocessing, EDA, model training, and evaluation.
 - `requirements.txt`: List of Python packages required to run the notebook.